 Diagnose and repair vehicle HVAC and operating systems.
 Assess using NATEF Task list for Heating and Air Conditioning metrics.
 Student must achieve at least 3 out of 5 to show competency completion.

 Diagnose and repair steering and suspension systems.
 Perform a 4 wheel alignment on a vehicle.
 Assess using NATEF Task list for Suspension and Steering metrics.
 Student must achieve at least 3 out of 5 to show competency completion.

 Diagnose and repair vehicle brake systems.
 Perform a 4 wheel brake service.
 Assess using NATEF Task list for Brakes metrics.
 Student must achieve at least 3 out of 5 to show competency completion.

 Diagnose and repair engine performance and drivability concerns.
 Assess using NATEF Task list for Engine Performance metrics.
 Student must achieve at least 3 out of 5 to show competency completion.

 Tools for the hands-on portion in the lab are mandatory for competency completion and will cost a minimum of $1200-$1800 with some students choosing to spend as much as $4000-$5000.
 Tools that the students purchase are an investment in their future and necessary to be employable.
 Click here for the list of required tools.
 Advise students to call or e-mail Grayson Jefferies if they have specific questions.

 See the Math Placement Guide before enrolling a student in mathematics courses.
 It is recommended that students enroll in the sequence of math courses required for this program, based on their math placement scores and their advisor's recommendation.

-New students summer and spring terms should talk with Brad Emery or Grayson Jefferies about experience level before enrolling in AUT courses.
+New students summer and spring terms should talk with Grayson Jefferies about experience level before enrolling in AUT courses.
 Taking developmental coursework if needed or general education courses is a good option before entering the program fully in the fall.